 - With the mixer on low, add in the flour mixture alternating with the buttermilk until combined.
 Scrape down the bowl and stir in the coconut and pecans.

 - In a separate bowl with clean beaters, beat the egg whites until stiff peaks form.
 Fold into the batter in three portions.
-Divide the batter among the cake pans.
+Divide the batter evenly among the cake pans and smooth into an even layer.
+Gently tap the pans on the counter a few times to settle the batter and pop and larger trapped air bubbles.

 For the Frosting: